-- ✓ the use of a water flow-rate control valve on water-cooled units; - ✓ the use of a pressure regulating valve between the compressor and the condenser (contact SRMTec for further information).
-At the same time it might be also necessary to keep the time of the compressor part-load operation to the minimum (about 5 seconds).
+- ✓ delayed start of the condenser fans, on air-cooled units; - ✓ the use of a water flow-rate control valve on water-cooled units; - ✓ the use of a pressure regulating valve between the compressor and the condenser (contact SRMTec for further information).
+At the same time, it might be also necessary to keep the time of the compressor part-load operation to the minimum (about 5 seconds).